RaketMats/Sunsling/README.md

 We also assume that the vantage point to address this is as a collective of practioners establishing a design situation with a culture of learning.

+## Disclaimers
 About repo name, it can be an acronym for 'Some UNiversal kNowledge System Learning In General', but it is kind of a stupid name.
 Maybe just 'dDPD/dAD' meaning 'Digital Product Development rate of change over Architecture & Design', i.e. the mathematical concept of derivatives.
 Or 'dpd' for 'digital product development'.
 Or 'dipol' for 'digital product development learning'(yes, the acronym is wrong but it sounds better)
+About the mix of english and swedish.
+The work here primarily aimed for a Swedish audience, but sometimes it is easier to think in English, terminology, concepts et al.

 ![A nice space](images/sas_copenhagen.jpg)